 Entities are created and shared in JSON, a format which is designed to be human-readable and is nearly universal with parsing available in most modern programming languages.
 We also briefly learned last week, that Ledger is also designed to handle JSON objects well.
 This is certainly no coincidence.
 Ledger will almost certainly directly keep track of entities, among its other duties.

 This is all well and good, but what does this mean for the average user?
 The Fuchsia team is ready with answers.
 One of the listed ways for entities to be used is “copy/paste via the clipboard.”
 It’s still relatively early in the development of Fuchsia, so there’s not a whole lot to go on, but I believe this could mean a more direct way to share things between the modules in a Story.
 If this is the case, a world of possibilities opens up — things like simplified contact or event sharing, copying a playlist between two unrelated music apps or your browser, and much more could become a reality.

 But, for today, let’s stick with what we can prove.

-One of the demo programs currently available in Fuchsia is called “Music.”
-This program (so far as I can tell at this early stage) is probably not meant to be a full-featured music player app, but a demonstration of various cool things developers can do with Fuchsia.
+One of the demo programs that used to be available in Fuchsia was called “Music.”
+This program (so far as I can tell at this early stage) was meant to be a demonstration of various cool things developers can do with Fuchsia.
 Let’s check out some examples of what it does with entities.

 Say a friend of yours sends you a music video from a band you’ve never heard of.
 YouTube should be able to tag the video with the artist and deliver that info to Fuchsia as an entity.
 Alone, that wouldn’t mean much.
 However, the Music app (which doesn’t even have to be open at the time) recognizes the artist entity, gets more information online and gives new context-based suggestions to Assistant.
 Thinking you might like this new band, you pop open your Now Feed, which is always at the ready.
 Among your suggestions you’ll see a suggestion to open Spotify or Last.fm to learn more.